wu1du2/iddb/README.md

 network:

 ## Modules
-Next, we will introduce the design of iddb. iddb consists of 4 modules, iparser(analyzing input SQL sentence), irpc (data transmission and networking), iquerymanager(query optimization), imeta(synchronizing metadata) and iexecuter(execute SQL in local mysql)
+Next, we will introduce the design of iddb. iddb consists of 5 main modules, iparser(analyzing input SQL sentence), irpc (data transmission and networking), iquerymanager(query optimization), imeta(synchronizing metadata) and iexecuter(execute SQL in local mysql)

 ### iparser
 123123213